 Active military and veterans sacrifice so much for this country.
 That's why we constantly strive to better serve the brave men and women of the armed forces.
 From hiring practices to community involvement, military initiatives have been a priority since Allstate was founded by a veteran in 1931.

 Commitment.
 Teamwork.
 Leadership.
 Many of the qualities that make for a good serviceperson can also make for a great Allstate agent or employee.
 Whether it's through our involvement in the Veteran Jobs Mission Coalition or helping vets become agency staff, we help military service members join our forces.
-We even have a Military Skills Translator tool to help veterans discover positions that match their skills.

 And once they become Allstate employees, we make sure they get what they need to be successful.
 The Allstate Veteran Engagement Team & Supporters (AVETS) employee resource group brings together the military and their advocates to share thoughts, experiences and ideas in a safe, collaborative environment.

 Learn more about the Veteran Jobs Mission Coalition.

 Allstate is proud to support the American Corporate Partners Mentoring Program that helps connect post-9/11 veterans with corporate professionals.
 The yearlong, personalized mentorship helps veterans meet their career goals by focusing on long-term planning, work-life balance and more.

 Our agents and employees join volunteering groups that dedicate themselves to causes such as cleaning up veteran homeless shelters and sending care packages to those serving overseas.